-They consist of a mix of workshop weeks hosted by guests followed by Praxis (ART) or To Be (LAND) weeks focused on developing both individual and collective praxises/ways of being through experimentation, conversation and reflection.
+Programs consist of a mix of workshop weeks hosted by guests followed by Praxis (ART) or To Be (LAND) weeks focused on developing both individual and collective praxes/ways of being through experimentation, conversation and reflection.
 Guest workshops and studio/outdoor based Praxis/To Be weeks enable individual participants to form their own vision when combined with the dialogues, debates and experiments in and around the community of the LungA School.

-Through each program we aim to develop:
+Through each program we aim to create a situation in which participants can develop:

-- A connectivity to the surroundings and an understanding that everything is co-creation / coexistence - Sense of self and own identity and agency. - Ability to see the world from different perspectives and to form their own. - Understanding of current society from various perspectives. - Ability to see the world from different perspectives and to form their own. - Relational competence the ability to create meaningful relations to others and to engage in a community. - Understanding of group dynamics and ability to work in groups and engage in meaningful collaborations.
+- a connectivity to the surroundings and an understanding that everything is co-creation / coexistence - a sense of self, identity and agency - an ability to see the world and its societies from different perspectives and to form their own - a relational competence the ability to create meaningful relations to others and to engage in a community - an understanding of group dynamics and the ability to work in groups and engage in meaningful collaborations - opportunities to disturb, disorient and shake existing practices